rtmigo/prefnotifiers_flutter/README.md

 directly to the PrefNotifier.

-To avoid being out of sync, you should read and modify a specific preference only through the ValueNotifier object.
+To avoid being out of sync, you should read and modify a specific preference only through the ValueNotifier.

 Do not create two objects for the same preference.
 This can also lead to out-of-sync.